zeightOFFICIAL/portrait-manager/README.md

 7. Close the application, launch the game and enjoy!

 ### Installation
-Download release, unpack anywhere (verbatim), but I recommend using separate folder and not-protected directory, since it copies and save images abundantly.
-Launch Pathfinder Portrait Manager.exe, use the app as you see fit.
-Don't delete or move configuration file away from exe.
-As well, do not delete temp folder, while program is working.
-Localization folder should be next to exe, and should not be deleted while app is running.
+Download the release, unpack it anywhere (literally), but I recommend using a separate folder and an unprotected directory, as it copies and saves images a lot.
+Launch Pathfinder Portrait Manager.exe and use the application as you wish.
+Do not delete or move the configuration file from the EXE.
+Also, do not delete the temporary folder while the program is running.
+Localization folders (ru, de) must be located next to the EXE.
+Do not delete anything that comes within 7z package

 ### Production info and bugs section
-All the errors and bugs should be reported to in the according section of nexusmods.
-I believe (more hope like) that the only bugs left are minor/graphical and non-critical for usability, so most likely there will be no patches.
-However, if something essential appears, I will try to fix it ASAP.
-From now on, version >1.2.0.0, there will be no functionality updates.
+All bugs and errors should be reported in the corresponding Nexusmods section.
+I believe (hope) that there are only minor/graphical bugs left that are not critical for usability, so most likely there will be no patches.
+However, if something critical happens, I will try to fix it as soon as possible.
+From now on, there will be no functionality updates in version >1.2.0.0.
+Please note that the Pathfinder game's portraits folder is statically created, and the functionality is simple, so there is very little chance of a bug occurring in the program.
+Please check dependencies, launch and start the game at least once, reinstall the game.

 ### Build info
 * C#